 Comment 5: Several suggestions are provided for reducing the length of the Introduction.

 Response: In our revision, we have focused on streamlining the Introduction.
-Specifically, we have shortened the paragraph on pg. xx discussing the Stroop task, streamlined our discussion of Huff et al.’s (2015) comparisons between age and AD status (pg. xx), and have reduced the discussion of previous task-switching studies reported on pg.
-8 of our initial submission (pg. xx).
+Specifically, we have shortened the paragraph on pgs.
+3-4 discussing the Stroop task, streamlined our discussion of Huff et al.’s (2015) comparisons between age and AD status (pg.
+6), and have reduced the discussion of previous task-switching studies initially reported on pg.
+8 of our initial submission (pgs.
+7-8).

--Distributional Analysis of RT: This entire section should be in the methods, not in the introduction.
+Comment 6: Reviewer suggested moving the discussion of distributional analysis in the Introduction to the Results section

+Response: We have elected to keep the section on distributional analyses in its current location, as this section provides important rationale regarding these analyses which needs to be discussed prior to reporting the results.
+Moreover, by broadly discussing how these analyses are computed, we provide a more technical explanation of how these parameters were computed, providing important background information for readers who may be unfamiliar with this approach (see Yap, Tse, & Balota, 2009; Tse et al., 2010 who organized their Introductions similarly).

-Comment 6: Several suggestions are provided for additional citations throughout the Introduction.
+Comment 7: Several suggestions are provided for additional citations throughout the Introduction.

 Response: We have added additional citations where appropriate.
-Comment 7: The authors should present the knowledge gap and research question early in the introduction to clearly set the stage for the study and provide context for the reader.
+We appreciate the additional literature.
+Comment 8: The authors should present the knowledge gap and research question early in the introduction to clearly set the stage for the study and provide context for the reader.
 This will help to frame the research, guiding the reader through the rationale and significance of the study.

-Response: In our revised manuscript, we now introduce the research question on pg. xx of Introduction before beginning our review of the task-switching literature.
-Comment 8: In the methods section, certain decisions are made, such as "blocks were always ordered such that participants completed the two pure blocks before completing the two switch blocks", and previous studies are cited.
+Response: In our revised manuscript, we now introduce the research question on pg.
+3 of Introduction before beginning our review of the task-switching literature.
+Comment 9: In the methods section, certain decisions are made, such as "blocks were always ordered such that participants completed the two pure blocks before completing the two switch blocks", and previous studies are cited.
 It would be beneficial to briefly explain the rationale behind this decision.